RENEWABLE ENERGY AGREEMENTS SOLICITOR CORK, MIDLETON AND DUBLIN

 - Will any grazing land be impacted?
 Does the agreement require you to change the location of existing fences and gates?

-Wind Farm Agreement Lawyer Cork
+Wind Farm Agreement Lawyer Cork and Midleton

 The terms of the agreement should be considered carefully and examined in great detail.
 If the terms are not acceptable to you, now is the time for negotiation.
 In general, we find that the developer looks for terms in the region of 5-7 years.
 If this is not acceptable to you or if the term is longer than this, milestone payments should form part of the agreement.
 We would also advise that a planning permission clause be inserted into the document, ensuring that if planning permission is not obtained within a certain timeframe, the terms of the lease/option agreement are voided.

 Milestone payments are an effective way of ensuring you are compensated accordingly.

 - Milestone payment calculations will vary from developer to developer and can be complex in their breakdown.
 Seek legal guidance at all times.

 - The level of rent will be determined by the payment provisions.

 - The payment received may be calculated based on the gross payment received for each turbine.